 Digital transformation, innovation, and customer obsession top businesses’ strategic agendas.
 Enterprise architecture (EA) teams must enable these goals with the right technology roadmap and with internal operating models that can help enterprises attain their goals.
 EA programs have left behind their old role of centralized and largely disengaged planning and have moved pragmatically into making the vision real with a network of embedded, hands-on architects.

 How do I know EA teams are working this way?
-Our 2018 Enterprise Architecture Award winners played leading roles in their firms’ digital transformation efforts and had impressive results.
-Leadership, collaboration, business smarts, tech smarts, and an Agile operating model are the hallmarks of today’s high-impact EA teams.
+Our 2019 Enterprise Architecture Award winners played leading roles in their firms’ digital transformation efforts and had impressive results.
+Leadership, collaboration, business smarts, tech smarts, and an agile operating model are the hallmarks of today’s high-impact EA teams.

-Each year, Forrester and InfoWorld highlight the EA programs that have made a significant impact on their organizations — embracing the opportunities for helping their business be customer-led, insights-driven, fast, and connected.
-We are now accepting nominations for the 2019 Enterprise Architecture Awards.
+Each year, Forrester and InfoWorld highlight the EA programs that have made a significant impact on their organizations — embracing the opportunities for helping their businesses be customer-led, insights-driven, fast, and connected.
+We are now accepting nominations for the 2020 Enterprise Architecture Awards.

-If you have a story to tell, we encourage you to submit it to the Forrester/InfoWorld 2019 Enterprise Architecture Awards.
-Describe how you are helping your firm succeed at its strategy, such as the following (or any other way you helped your organization be more successful):
+If you have a story to tell, we encourage you to submit it to the Forrester/InfoWorld 2020 Enterprise Architecture Awards.
+Describe how you are helping your firm succeed at its strategy, such as:

 - You helped your organization become an insights-driven business.

 - You guided the development and execution of a digital transformation strategy.